 Too Many Dependent Seniors Go Months Without A Teeth Cleaning

-Article by: Mary McNally
+By Mary McNally

 The mouth is the entry point to a healthy body — to eat, drink and breathe — and to life's pleasures of socializing and communicating with others.